 What are the Advantages of Booth’s Multiplication Algorithm?

-• It is widely used in processors, digital signal processors (DSPs), and other hardware accelerators to optimize the speed of multiplication operations.
+- It is mostly used in processors, digital signal processors (DSPs), and other hardware accelerators in an effort to maximize the acceleration of multiplication operations.

 What are the Disadvantages of Booth’s Multiplication Algorithm?